 Screw Compressor Lab Chiller

-A screw compressor has two helical screws or male and female rotors that intermesh to compress refrigerant gasses.
+A screw chiller compressor has two helical screws or male and female rotors that intermesh to compress refrigerant gasses.
 For a screw compressor to function properly, the rotors must mesh at a very high tolerance to supply the necessary pressure.
 A screw compressor operates according to a positive displacement mechanism where the concave cavity of the female rotor meshes perfectly with the convex blades of the male rotor.

 Reciprocating Lab Chiller Compressors